Term Life Vs Whole Life Insurance: What's the Difference?

 Term 100 life insurance policies are perfect for individuals looking for the simplicity of term life insurance but with the guaranteed lifetime coverage offered by whole life insurance policies.

-How to cancel term life insurance vs whole life insurance?
+How to cancel term life insurance vs. whole life insurance?

-Canceling a life insurance policy is incredibly easy.
+Cancelling a life insurance policy is incredibly easy.
 In most cases, you can cancel your plan by simply not paying the premiums.
 There is, however, a slight difference between term life vs whole life insurance when it comes to cancellations.

 When cancelling a term life policy all you normally have to do is write a letter of cancellation to your insurance provider and stop premium payments.
 Since term life insurance does not provide the insured with a cash value, the insurance policy will simply cease to be in effect.

-Canceling a whole life insurance policy can be slightly more complex since the policy accrues a cash value component and may also come with a surrender fee.
+Cancelling a whole life insurance policy can be slightly more complex since the policy accrues a cash value component and may also come with a surrender fee.
 While the policy's cash value may give the policyholder a payout upon cancellation, the surrender fee will often decrease the payout significantly if the policy is terminated soon after inception.

 The surrender fee usually decreases significantly after 5 or 10 years, so it is important to consider this charge when comparing whole life insurance options.
 It is always best to contact your whole life insurance provider before ceasing premium payments as you may be entitled to a cash value redemption.